koyotecoin/koyotecoin/doc/i2p.md

 I2P support was added to Koyotecoin Core in version 22.0 and there may be fewer I2P peers than Tor or IP ones.
-Therefore, using I2P alone without other networks may make a node more susceptible to [Sybil attacks](https://en.koyotecoin.it/wiki/Weaknesses#Sybil_attack).
-You can use `koyotecoin-cli -addrinfo` to see the number of I2P addresses known to your node.
+Therefore, using I2P alone without other networks may make a node more susceptible to Sybil attacks.
+You can use
+`koyotecoin-cli -addrinfo` to see the number of I2P addresses known to your node.

 Another consideration with `onlynet=i2p` is that the initial blocks download phase when syncing up a new node can be very slow.
-This phase can be sped up by using other networks, for instance `onlynet=onion`, at the same time.
+This phase can be speed up by using other networks, for instance `onlynet=onion`, at the same time.

 In general, a node can be run with both onion and I2P hidden services (or